Fujifilm X-A5 vs Panasonic GF3

 It is notable that the X-A5 has a hotshoe, while the GF3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GF3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF3 was succeeded by the Panasonic GF5.
+Both the X-A5 and the GF3 have been discontinued, but can regularly be found used on eBay.
+The GF3 was replaced by the Panasonic GF5, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-A5 better than the Panasonic GF3 or vice versa?
 The listing below highlights the relative strengths of the two models.